thayanemenezes/thayanemenezes/README.md

 - ⚙️ Backend: Development of REST APIs and Microservices using Node.js, Express, NestJS, and TypeScript
 - 🖥 Frontend: Building responsive web applications with ReactJS, Next.js, Sass, Styled Components, and Chakra UI
 - 🐍 Data Analysis & Image Processing: Developed data analysis routines using Python, Pandas, NumPy, and SQL.
 Also, worked on image processing tasks using Pytesseract for optical character recognition (OCR)
-- 🔧 Embedded Systems Experience: I have worked with embedded systems, utilizing ESP32 and Arduino, developing IoT solutions with sensor integration, real-time communication, and remote monitoring
+- 🔧 Worked with embedded systems, utilizing ESP32 and Arduino, developing IoT solutions with sensor integration, real-time communication, and remote monitoring, using C++

 <div>
   <a href="https://www.linkedin.com/in/thayane-menezes-31a5a9191/" target="_blank" style="margin: 5px; display: inline-block;">